 Vegetative reproduction doesn’t mean that genetic diversity is no longer generated.
 It just means that diversity is generated at the much slower pace of mutations.
 Cultivars are created when farmers select and propagate ‘mutant’ plants exhibiting new and attractive traits.

 Cultivars that are related to each other through a series of mutations are classified into groups (which are confusingly called subgroups).
-Because the genetic diversity within a group is negligible, the cultivars tend to have the same reactions to pests and diseases.
-Cavendish is such a group, which is why the various Cavendish cultivars tend to share the same susceptibility to TR4.
+Because the genetic diversity within a group is negligible, the cultivars tend to have the same reactions to pests and diseases1 .
+Cavendish is such a group2 , which is why the various Cavendish cultivars tend to share the same susceptibility to TR43 .

 It also means that it’s not true, as media pundits like to say, that if the Cavendish banana can no longer be grown because of TR4, there are 999 cultivars to choose from.
 For one, dozens of these 999 cultivars are also Cavendish cultivars.
 There are also large groups (such as the Plantains and the East African highland bananas) that have upwards of 100 cultivars.
 In the end, the greatest differences are not between the 1,000 or so banana cultivars, but between a much smaller number of groups.
 The problem with only paying attention to the number of cultivars is that it creates a false sense of security.
-Add the fact that TR4 can infect more groups of banana than any of the other strains of the fungus, and it indeed doesn’t look good for the world’s favourite fruit.
+Add the fact that TR4 can infect more groups of banana than any of the other strains of the fungus, and it indeed doesn’t indeed look good, not just for the export banana.

-I am not arguing that the banana could go extinct because of TR4.
-Even the ‘Gros Michel’ banana — which used to dominate the export trade until different strains of the same disease led to its replacement by Cavendish cultivars — is not extinct.
+Paradoxically, framing the threat posed by TR4 in terms of extinction minimizes its consequences because it invites the obvious response that the ‘Gros Michel’ banana—which used to dominate the export trade until different strains of the same disease led to its replacement by Cavendish cultivars—is not extinct.
 It is still grown in places like Costa Rica (under the name ‘Criollo’) and Uganda (where it is known as ‘Bogoya’).
 Most of time it is grown in soils that are still free of the strains to which ‘Gros Michel’ is susceptible.
 But it can also be grown in infested soils, either because the losses are manageable or, in rare cases that are not well understood, because there is something in the soil that suppresses the pathogen.

 One of the misconceptions about Cavendish bananas is that they are only grown for the export trade, which represents about 15% of global production.
 The assumption is that the remaining 85% consists of non-Cavendish bananas grown by smallholders.
 It’s not entirely true.

-Replacing ‘Gros Michel’ with Cavendish cultivars solved the problem of the export industry, but because little was done to stop the spread of Fusarium wilt (see The spread of Fusarium wilt then and now) we now have a situation in which every second banana is a Cavendish type.
+Replacing ‘Gros Michel’ with Cavendish cultivars solved the problem of the export industry, but because little was done to stop the spread of Fusarium wilt (see The spread of Fusarium wilt) we now have a situation in which every second banana is a Cavendish type.

 The spread of Fusarium wilt